tech-rules/Vehicle_Detection/README.md

 * Different sliding window approaches and sizes

 Result of drawing the "hot windows" on test_images, with my final chosen method:

 ![](output_images/test_image_windows.png)

+###Video Implementation
+####1.
+Provide a link to your final video output
+I have added the result of my video pipeline [video.py](video.py) after running it on project_video.mp4 to this github repo.
+The link is: [project_output.mp4](project_output.mp4)
+####2.
+Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes